rei/rei-cedar-docs/docs/components/links/README.md

 ## Usage

-By default, the component renders using an anchor element and requires an `href` attribute or tag to render a valid accessible link.
+By default, the component renders using an anchor element and requires an `href` attribute to render a valid accessible link.

 ```vue
   <cdr-link href="http://rei.com">